GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 You can bring a physical copy or show a digital copy of the document.
 You cannot show a photo or screenshot of the document.

-## Complete the process at the Post Office before your deadline
+## Complete the process at a participating Post Office before your deadline

-### Available locations in the Washington D.C. area

-You can visit any of the following Post Office locations.
-You do not need to visit the location you selected on Login.gov.

-1. **BALTIMORE — Post Office™**
-   900 E FAYETTE ST RM 118
-   BALTIMORE, MD 21233-9715
-2. **BETHESDA — Post Office™**
-   6900 WISCONSIN AVE STE 100
-   CHEVY CHASE, MD 20815-9996
-3. **FRIENDSHIP — Post Office™**
-   4005 WISCONSIN AVE NW
-   WASHINGTON, DC 20016-9997
-4. **WASHINGTON — Post Office™**
-   900 BRENTWOOD RD NE
-   WASHINGTON, DC 20018-9997
-5. **ARLINGTON — Post Office™**
-   3118 WASHINGTON BLVD
-   ARLINGTON, VA 22201-9998
-6. **ASHBURN — Post Office™**
-   44715 PRENTICE DR
-   DULLES, VA 20101-9996
-7. **MERRIFIELD — Post Office™**
-   8409 LEE HWY
-   MERRIFIELD, VA 22116-9998
+### In-Person Proofing is available at participating locations across the U.S. and some U.S. territories.*

+You can search for a participating Post Office when you start the process on Login.gov.
+Once you’re ready to verify, you can go to any Post Office where In-Person Proofing is available.

+**\* Available U.S. Territories:** U.S. Virgin Islands, American Samoa, Guam, Puerto Rico and the Northern Mariana Islands.

 ### You can speak with any retail associate to verify your identity